Packet-switch, buffer, and queue.

 Packets and packet-switching

 Formal definitions only get us so far.
-It would be more satisfying to understand the mechanisms by which Internet traffic is handled, neutrally or otherwise.
-So why do all the explanations of net neutrality revert to analogies about airports, hummingbirds, and cars?
+It would be more satisfying to understand the actual mechanisms by which Internet traffic is handled, neutrally or otherwise.
+So why do all the explanations of net neutrality revert to metaphors about airports, hummingbirds, and cars?
 Beats me, but here is a brief, low-tech introduction to the mechanisms at work in the pipes.

 Internet “pipes” can be copper wires, fiber optic cables, digital power lines, electromagnetic waves including radio waves and low intensity microwaves, etc.